ministryofjustice/data-engineering-support-rota/README.md

 ### Skipping the hooks

 Once installed, the hooks run each time you commit.
 To skip them, add `--no-verify` to the end of your commit command.
 For exmaple, `git commit -m "Committing stuff" --no-verify`.

-### Skipping the hooks

-Once installed, the hooks run each time you commit.
-To skip them, add `--no-verify` to the end of your commit command.
-For exmaple, `git commit -m "Committing stuff" --no-verify`.

-### Using Poetry

-These hooks aren't set up to work with Poetry.
-They expect you to have Black, Flake8 and yamllint installed in the same environment you're in when you commit.

-This might change in the future.

 ## Formatting and linting configs